 "The server is vulnerable to the BEAST attack."

-The Browser Exploit Against SSL/TLS (BEAST) attack affects the SSL 2.0, SSL 3.0 and TLS 1.0 protocols, allowing a bad actor to decrypt the contents of an SSL-encrypted or TLS-encrypted session between a Web browser and a website.
+The Browser Exploit Against SSL/TLS (BEAST) attack affects the SSL 2.0, SSL 3.0, and TLS 1.0 protocols.
+This allows a bad actor to decrypt the contents of an SSL-encrypted or TLS-encrypted session between a web browser and a website.
 The attacker takes advantage of weakness in the block-based cipher suites.

 Disable all block-based cipher suites in your server’s SSL/TLS configuration.
 Only use this workaround if you can't enable TLS 1.2 or TLS 1.3 on servers and in browsers.